Gertty is a console-based interface to the Gerrit Code Review system.

 A configuration designed for use with installations of Gerrit running on googlesource.com.

-You will need your Gerrit password which you can generate or retrieve by navigating to
+You will need your Gerrit password which you can generate or retrieve

 The config file is designed to support multiple Gerrit instances.
 The first one is used by default, but others can be specified by supplying the name on the command line.